 Automated Guided Carts (AGCs) or Under Ride

-An automated pallet jack is a type of forklift AGV, conceived to transport palletised loads in manufacturing facilities.
-They can be employed in floor-to-floor operations and can typically fulfil lifting requirements up to 2 meters high.
-There are also automated forklift trucks which are more versatile in nature and can thus be configured to handle heavy payloads, up to 4 ton, or high stocking operations around 8 meters high.
-Other types of forklift AGVs include reach trucks and Very Narrow Aisle (VNA) trucks, which are both designed to operate in narrow aisles while performing high lifting loading operations.
+An automated pallet jack is a type of forklift AGV, conceived to transport palletized loads in manufacturing facilities.
+They can be employed in floor-to-floor operations and can typically fulfill lifting requirements up to 2 meters high.
+There are also automated forklift trucks that are more versatile in nature and can thus be configured to handle heavy payloads, up to 4 ton, or high stocking operations around 8 meters high.
+Other types of forklift AGVs include reaching trucks and Very Narrow Aisle (VNA) trucks, which are both designed to operate in narrow aisles while performing high lifting loading operations.
 The only difference between the two is that the former is smaller and faster compared to the latter.

 Unit Load Vehicles

-An AGV tugger vehicle is motorised and is designed to tow one or more non-motorised carts, either autonomously or both manually and autonomously.
+An AGV tugger vehicle is motorized and is designed to tow one or more non-motorized carts, either autonomously or both manually and autonomously.
 Compared to AGCs, towing AGVs have greater throughput as they are capable of transporting several carts at once, similar to a train.
-Towing AGVs are also equipped with trays that can be lifted, lowered, with motorised rollers, belts etc. to enable automatic load transfer.
+Towing AGVs are also equipped with trays that can be lifted, lowered, with motorized rollers, belts, etc. to enable automatic load transfer.

 Heavy Burden Carriers

 For the heaviest loads, heavy burden carriers are a type of AGV used in applications such as large assembly, casting, and coil and plate transport.
 Some heavy burden carriers have self-loading capabilities and may have standard, pivot or Omni-directional steering.